heremaps/xyz-maps/README.md

 XYZ Maps is an experimental and work in progress open-source map editor written in TypeScript/JavaScript.
 It consists of the following main modules:
 * [@here/xyz-maps-common](packages/common) : The Common module provides commonly used javascript functionality that is required by all other modules of XYZ Maps.
-* [@here/xyz-maps-core](packages/core) : The Core module of xyz-maps provides the most basic functionality.
+* [@here/xyz-maps-core](packages/core) : The Core module provides the most basic functionality.
 Main functionalities of the module are: DataProviders, TileLayers, Geometric Classes and Styling definitions.
-* [@here/xyz-maps-display](packages/display) : The Display module of xyz-maps is a highly customizable vector map display that's optimized for map editing, larger raw datasets and frequently changing data.
+* [@here/xyz-maps-display](packages/display) : The Display module is a highly customizable vector map display that's optimized for map editing, larger raw datasets and frequently changing data.
 * [@here/xyz-maps-editor](packages/editor) : The Editor module provides an API for editing map data that can be used to easily access, add, remove and edit various types of map data.

 ![edit buildings with xyz-editor](packages/display/assets/xyz-maps.png)